 Who wears what in the English Premier League?
-Which apparel brands are dominating on the Premier League pitches?
-Are most shirt and sleeve sponsors gambling companies?
+Which apparel brands are dominating in England’s highest club competition?
+And are most shirt and sleeve sponsors gambling companies?

-Below we answer those questions and more by giving you an overview of the sponsors – kit, shirt and sleeve sponsors – of the 2020/2021 Premier League clubs.
+Below we answer these questions and more by giving you an overview of the sponsors – kit, shirt and sleeve sponsors – of the 2021/2022 Premier League clubs.
 We also take a look at the league’s official partners.

-Under Armour, Kappa and ‘newbie’ Hummel complete the list by each sponsoring one team.
-This means New Balance and Erreà no longer sponsor any Premier League side.
+Under Armour, Kappa, Kelme, Joma and Hummel complete the list by each sponsoring one team.

 |Team||Kit Sponsor||Buy it from Amazon (Affiliate Link)|